dangarfield/beds-hackathon-2017/scenarios.md

 ## <a name="cruise"></a>What is a Cruise?

-Cruise like many areas of business has a large collection of terms, phrases & a language all of its own.
+Cruise - like many areas of business - has a large collection of terms & phrases.
+A language all of its own in fact!

 Throughout the scenarios that follow & during the day - you will be exposed to a lot of this language.
 To help you get fully up to speed - TUI will run a cruise familiarisation event prior to the hackaton.
 Please don't miss it!